-NOTE 25 5 Other liabilities
+NOTE 25 Other liabilities

-25.1 Other liabilities 2022 2021
+25.1 Other liabilities 2023 2022

 \$'000 \$'000

-Workers co ompensation provision 110 41
+Workers comp ensation provision 137 110

-Wyatt Bene evolent Institution 2,193 2,192
+Wyatt Benevol lent Institution (i) 2,231 2,193

-Affordable I Housing Fund (Starter Loan) 6,651 3,126
+Affordable Hou using Fund (Starter Loan) (ii) 8,794 6,651

-Shared Equ uity Fund for New Housing Construction 561 -
+Shared Equity Fund for New Housing Construction (iii) 13,676 561

-Make good I provision 400 400
+Make good pro ovision 400 400

-City of Salis sbury 3 3
+City of Salisbu ry - 3

-Total other r liabilities 9,918 5,762
+Total other lia bilities 25,238 9,918

-Supported by the Wyatt Trust, the Wyatt Loan is an interest and repayment free loan for 5 years of up to \$10,000 to cover upfront costs (income and children dependent criteria).

-The Starter Loan was established as part of the 2019-20 State Budget and expanded as part of the 2020-21 State Budget Housing Stimulus Measure.
+- (i) Supported by the Wyatt Trust, the Wyatt Loan is an interest and repayment free loan for 5 years of up to \$10,000 to cover upfront costs (income and children dependent criteria). - (ii) The Starter Loan was established as part of the 2019-20 State Budget and expanded as part of the 2020-21 State Budget Housing Stimulus Measure.
 The Starter Loan is funded by the Affordable Housing Fund, which is administered by HomeStart.
-The Starter Loan is an interest and repayment free loan for 5 years of up to \$10,000 to cover upfront costs for singles under \$65,000 net household income and couples under \$90,000 net household income.

-The Shared Equity Fund for New Housing Construction was established by the South Australian Housing Trust as part of the Housing Construction Stimulus Package in Response to the COVID-19 Pandemic, approved by Cabinet in June 2020.
-The package included expanding HomeStart's existing Shared Equity Option loan to be available for construction of new homes.
-The arrangement involves the South Australian Housing Trust reimbursing HomeStart for its equity contribution on construction loans in exchange for any changes in the value of that equity investment.
+The Starter Loan is an interest and repayment free loan for 7 years of up to \$10,000 to cover upfront costs for singles under \$75,000 net household income and couples under \$100,000 net household income. - (iii) The Shared Equity Fund for New Housing Construction was established by the South Australian Housing Authority (SAHA) as part of the Housing Construction Stimulus Package, approved by Cabinet in June 2020.
+The package included expanding HomeStart's existing Shared Equity Option loan to be available for construction of new homes, with SAHA taking the equity interest in these shared equity loans.
+Funds received or receivable from SAHA in advance of being drawn down by customers are offset in Other Liabilities.
+A loan asset is not recognised by HomeStart for shared equity loans that have been drawn down by customers in which SAHA holds the equity interest.

-25.2 Make good provision 2022 2021
+25.2 Make good provision 2023 2022

 \$'000 \$'000

 Opening Ba alance 400 400

 Revaluation n of provision - -

-Charges aga ainst provision - -
+Charges ag gainst provision - -

-Unwinding o of discount arising from the passage of time - -
+Unwinding of of discount arising from the passage of time - -

-Closing bal lance 400 400
+Closing ba ılance 400 400